slatedocs/slate/source/index.html.md

 }
 ```

-This endpoint create a address into your business.
+This endpoint create an address into your business.

 ### HTTP Request